 Make a list of contacts -- old colleagues, classmates, fellow volunteers, friends -- to talk to about your relaunch.
 Choose at least 5 to contact each month and schedule the outreach as appointments on your calendar.
 If you are early stage in your relaunch and still figuring out exactly what you want to do, let them know you are in information-gathering mode.
 Ask old colleagues about changes in the industry.
 Ask close friends to be a sounding board as you talk about past experiences to identify what you love and are best at.
 Join the private iRelaunch Return to Work Forum on Facebook to get advice and insight from other relaunchers.
 If you know exactly what you want to do, then have more specific conversations about what books and articles and experts to follow to get the latest and best thinking in your field.

-If you are figuring out what you want to do, use the Job Building Blocks method outlined in my book, Back on the Career Track.
+If you are figuring out what you want to do, use the Job Building Blocks method outlined in my book, Back on the Career Track (affiliate link).
 For each of your prior, significant work and volunteer experiences, identify the components that went into each of these roles.
 Then identify those components you love the most and are best at, and extract them.
 Do this for every experience you have listed.
 Using the extracted components, you can build back up a new career path for yourself.
 You can do this on your own, with the help of a career coach, or with a group of trusted friends.
 Make sure to consult the alumni career services office of your alma mater as they might provide access to discounted or free career assessment tools and in some cases, free coaching to help you interpret the results.
-You can also download our free Relaunch Readiness Assessment to give you a jump start on your relaunch.

 "Strategic Volunteering" is a great way to explore new fields, refresh skills, meet new people, and get resume worthy experiences on your resume.
 Pick roles that are relevant to your career goals.
 For example, if you are interested in managing construction projects, get involved in a weekend building project with Habitat for Humanity.
 You can find some great resources for strategic volunteering on the following websites: idealist.org, volunteermatch.org, catchafire.org.